liamkirkpatrick/3d_ecm/README.md

 - README.md - this file, describes contents and use

 ## Use
 The scripts in this repository are all written in python.
-The packages needed in the conda environment are included in the environment .yml file.
+The packages needed in the conda environment are included in the environment_3d-ecm.yml file.